YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 -REG[_SEQNO]=sequence-number
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In an LMS environment, this sets the "Region Seqno" field.
-For more information, refer to `Chapter 7: “Database Replication” <./dbrepl.html>`_.
+For more information, refer to `Chapter 7: "Database Replication" <./dbrepl.html>`_.

 ^^^^^^^^^^^^^^^^^^^^
 -RESET_MAX_PROCS